marcinczerny/ClassicInsights/.ai/auth-spec.md

 ### 3.2.
 API Endpoints

-Most authentication logic will be handled client-side by the Supabase JS SDK.
-There is no need to create dedicated API endpoints for login/registration, as Supabase provides its own secure API.
-Our backend will only use the session verified by middleware.
+Authentication logic will be handled by dedicated API endpoints in `src/pages/api/auth/`.
+The frontend components will communicate with these endpoints instead of directly calling the Supabase SDK, ensuring that secrets are kept on the server.
+The backend will use the session verified by middleware.

 ### 3.3.
 Validation and Error Handling